 4. Well inform your family and friends

-5. Use satellite phones only in emergency
+5. Use satellite phones only in an emergency

-Many of the remote places or villages in Leh – Ladakh or Manali – Leh Highway does have satellite phones available at Rs 2/minute for STD/ISD to make a call in case of emergency but again keep them only for emergency.
+Many of the remote places or villages in Leh – Ladakh or Manali – Leh Highway do have satellite phones available at Rs 2/minute for STD/ISD to make a call in case of emergency but again keep them only for emergency.

-7. Data connectivity in Leh – Ladakh
+7. Data connectivity or Internet in Leh – Ladakh

 8. Plan for no connectivity in Ladakh